 - Online registration with payment in one flow.Parents register and pay at the same moment.
 You never reconcile a payment list against a roster again.

 - 0% platform fee on registration revenue.
-Some tools skim 1–5% of every registration on top of the card processing fee.
-On a 200-player league at $120 each, a 3% cut is $720 out of your league's pocket every season.
+Some tools skim 1-5% of every registration on top of the card processing fee.
+We walk through the full math in why Go LeagueReady takes 0% of your registration fees (short version: on a 200-player league at $120 each, a 3% cut is $720 every season).

 - Weather cancellation broadcast.
 One tap should text and email every parent on both teams.